Face shields, eye goggles advised to prevent COVID-19 spread

 How COVID-19 spreads through the eyes

-The conjunctiva is a thin, clear mucous membrane that lines the inner surface of the eyelids and the white portion of the eyeball.
+The conjunctiva is a thin, clear mucous membrane that covers the white portion of the eyeball and the inner surface of the eyelids.
 The conjunctiva is kept moist by our tears.

 Like the mucous membranes of the nose and mouth, the conjunctiva can be an entry point for coronavirus into the body.